zenozeng/p5.js-svg/logs.md

 - Override svgcanvas.ctx.fillRect & svgcanvas.ctx.clearRect for p5.prototype.background & p5.prototype.clear

     Now when `clear` or `background` called, the svg will remove all child elements to save resources (with 200ms delay to ensure current frame have enough time to stay)

+- Add generation-based gc to svgcanvas (buggy)

+- Skip gc when between ctx.save() and ctx.restore() (buggy due to redraw)

+- Skip gc when still in path

+- Modify canvas2svg.js: reuse __createElement

+- new implementation for Context.prototype.gc (from bottom to top), fixes #17